To think that humans

 everything I hoped I could have done.

 I am Canadian.
 I have lived in Wuxi, China since September 2004.
-I am ashamed to admit what I do here.
+I teach English.
 In this blog, I recount the things I have seen and the experiences I have had here in Wuxi.
 I also make comments on things that strike my reactionary fancy.